Records Retention Is The Legal Cornerstone Of Every IG Program

 - Link to records retention page/resources / FAQ’s on a corporate intranet

-We build retention resources and training sites for all of our clients from which to command their program.
+We build retention policies and schedules for all of our clients from which to command their program.
 Initial training for large enterprises often takes place over the course of 1 year (from approval) and are broken into groups:

 - Corporate Wide (optional/on-boarding) – No formal meetings or training sessions.
 Corporate-wide training video, resources and guidance provided via email distribution, intranet and one-on-one management training